Rucete ✏ Campbell Biology In a Nutshell

 Photosynthesis in Context

-Calvin cycle uses these molecules to fix CO₂ into G3P (a sugar)
+- Calvin cycle uses ATP and NADPH to fix CO₂ into G3P (a sugar)

 Fate of Photosynthetic Products

-G3P from the Calvin cycle is used to build a wide range of organic molecules
+- G3P is used to build a variety of organic molecules

-Sugars provide energy and raw materials for cellular respiration and biosynthesis
+- Sugars provide energy and raw materials for respiration and biosynthesis

-Starch is stored in chloroplasts or storage organs like roots and seeds
+- Starch is stored in chloroplasts or organs like roots and seeds

-Glucose is also used to make cellulose, the major component of cell walls
+- Glucose is also used to make cellulose for cell walls

 Photosynthesis and Global Life

-Produces ~150 billion metric tons of carbohydrates per year
+- Produces ~150 billion metric tons of carbohydrates annually

-Plants supply food and oxygen to nearly all organisms, directly or indirectly
+- Plants provide food and oxygen to nearly all organisms

-Green tissues are the only autotrophic parts of plants; all other tissues rely on them
+- Green tissues are autotrophic; other plant parts rely on them

 In a Nutshell